SaltineChips/endox/doc/tor.md

-TOR Support in ENDO
+TOR Support in Endox-Coin
 =======================

-It is possible to run ENDO as a Tor hidden service, and connect to such services.
+It is possible to run Endox-Coin as a Tor hidden service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.